How to Get Rid of a Stuffy Nose: 15 Remedies That Work

 This works best for mild to moderate congestion.
 If you are significantly ill with fever or body aches, rest is more important than exercise.

-13. Try Menthol or Eucalyptus Products
+13. How Do Menthol and Eucalyptus Products Help?

 Menthol-based products like Vicks VapoRub, mentholated lozenges, and eucalyptus chest balms do not actually reduce nasal swelling, but they trick the brain into perceiving improved airflow.
 The menthol activates TRPM8 cold receptors in the nasal passages, creating a cooling sensation that makes breathing feel easier.